joeunlog/nginx-ubuntu/README.md

   - Repository URL : your github repository url
     *You can find it here.*
     ![hi](/img/argocd_create_app04.png)
-  - Path : <
-Directory where you put the deploy file>
+  - Path : \<Directory where you put the deploy file in github repository>
     *In my case,* deploy
 - DESTINATION
   - Cluster URL : \<cluster with argocd>